Home

 13.1 At the Company’s option, any of the above holidays which falls on a Saturday shall be observed on the previous Friday and any which fall on a Sunday shall be observed on the following Monday.

-13.2 No employee shall be paid holiday pay for any holiday if he fails to report and work all of his scheduled hours on his workdays immediately preceding and following such holiday unless he is excused by reason of personal illness, injury incurred in the course of his employment, death in his immediate family, or reason considered equivalent thereto by the Manager of Labor Relations.
+13.2 No employee shall be paid holiday pay for any holiday if they fail to report and work all of their scheduled hours on their workdays immediately preceding and following such holiday unless they are excused by reason of personal illness, injury incurred in the course of their employment, death in his immediate family, or reason considered equivalent thereto by the Labor Relations Manager.
 In the case of personal illness or injury, the Company may require medical evidence satisfactory to the Company.
-No claim under this section shall be allowed unless submitted by the employee within fourteen (14) calendar days after his return to work.
+No claim under this section shall be allowed unless submitted by the employee within fourteen (14) calendar days after their return to work.

-13.3 The Company shall not be required to pay holiday pay to an employee for any holiday on which he has agreed to work if he fails, without being excused, to work the scheduled number of hours.
+13.3 The Company shall not be required to pay holiday pay to an employee for any holiday on which they have agreed to work if they fail, without being excused, to work the scheduled number of hours.

 13.4 For the purpose of this Article, a holiday shall be deemed to commence with respect to any regularly scheduled shift, at the regular starting time of such shift after 12:00 A.M. on the holiday and shall end twenty—four (24) hours thereafter.